shalzz/newgaia/docs/vision/5-dharmic-creativism.md

 The Buddha uses these words to explain how we tend to create our circumstances through the nature of our thoughts.
 When our thoughts come from a deeper sense of righteousness they create constructive circumstances for oneself and society as a whole.
 When our thoughts come from a sense of fear, anxiety, or scarcity they create unhealthy circumstances and lead to conflicts in our society.
 Therefore as a society its important we make emotional development a top priority.
 It is only through our emotional development journeys that we can discover a sense of righteousness within our hearts.

 The Indians used the term “Dharma” to refer to this sense of righteousness within us.
 It is through our “Dharma” that we create deep bonds with one another and create positive outcomes for our society.
-It is important for us to differentiate creativity built on this sense of “Dharma” from other forms of creativity. *We have coined the term **“Dharmic Creativism”** to refer to* [*Creativism*](#9e7d7903-6b05-4afc-9c0d-4bc8e8c17aff) *built on a sense of “Dharma”.*
+It is important for us to differentiate creativity built on this sense of “Dharma” from other forms of creativity. *We have coined the term "Dharmic Creativism" to refer to* *Creativism* *built on a sense of “Dharma”.*

 We believe that “Dharmic Creativism” can work as a great ideology for constructing a Political Economy for Network States.